Keeping it personal

 computer that allows them to 'spy' on you and track your keystrokes

 every time you use your desktop computer or laptop.
-See
+See requests for

 your account information for more details on phishing.